- Please do not enter the facility without checking in with a LSA deck attendant or facility lifeguard.

 - Temperature / symptom checks will be conducted as attendance is taken prior to gaining entrance to the building.

 - Each student is allowed 1 guardian to gain entrance to the building with them.
 All patrons/visitors must have facial coverings and wear them at all times within the complex.
+Neck-Gators are no longer acceptable forms of facial coverings at the facility.

 - You will be led into the pool area a few minutes prior to your lesson start time by the deck attendant and other students in a distanced group.

-- We are currently limiting the number of students for the instructional pool to 12 maximum.
+- We are currently limiting the number of students for the instructional pool

 - Guardians should obey signage and maintain at least 6 ft from other patrons, students and instructors.